eighty20results/e20r-members-list/README.txt

 == Description ==

 Extensible, sortable & bulk action capable members listing tool for Paid Memberships Pro.
 This plugin is a complete replacement for the "Members List" functionality in PMPro and supports most of the same filters and hooks.
 The key differences have to do with managing columns.
-Now you can use the [standard WordPress filters](https://developer.wordpress.org/reference/classes/wp_list_table/) to columns you can add/remove/make sortable, additional bulk actions, etc.
+Now you can also use the [standard WordPress filters](https://developer.wordpress.org/reference/classes/wp_list_table/) to columns you can add/remove/make sortable, additional bulk actions, etc.

 == Installation ==

-1. Upload the `e20r-better-pmpro-members-list` folder to the `/wp-content/plugins/` directory.
+1. Upload the `e20r-members-list` folder to the `/wp-content/plugins/` directory.
 1. Activate the plugin through the 'Plugins' menu in WordPress.

 == Extending the Members List ==